-PRIOR YEAR FINDINGS - There were no reportable findings in the prior year.
+PRIOR YEAR FINDINGS - There were no reportable findings in the prior year applicable to the management letter

-CURRENT YEAR FINDINGS - There were no reportable findings in the current year.
+CURRENT YEAR FINDINGS - There were no reportable findings in the current year applicable to the management letter.

 AUDITOR GENERAL COMPLIANCE MATTERS

 Financial Emergency Status - We determined that the Authority did not meet any of the conditions described in Section 218.503(1), Florida Statutes, that might result in a financial emergency.